mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 - The value of ``AutoEncryptionOpts.encryptedFieldsMap[<databaseName>.<collectionName>]``.
 - If ``AutoEncryptionOpts.encryptedFieldsMap`` is not null, run a ``listCollections`` command on the database ``databaseName`` with the filter ``{ "name": "<collectionName>" }``.
 Check the returned ``options`` for the ``encryptedFields`` option.

 If the collection namespace has an associated ``encryptedFields``, then do the following operations.
-If any of the following operations error, the remaining operations are not attempted:
+If any of the following operations error, the remaining operations are not attempted.
+A ``namespace not found`` error returned from the server (server error code 26) MUST be ignored:

 - Drop the collection with name ``encryptedFields["escCollection"]``.
   If ``encryptedFields["escCollection"]`` is not set, use the collection name ``enxcol_.<collectionName>.esc``.